baggiiiie/blog/src/posts/i-unmuted-you.md

 It's mainly because I mute most faces that I don't see on a regular basis, and I kinda wanna just treat you like one of them, 'cause you are one of them by this criterion.
 Perhaps also becasue you symbolize too much of my painful history that I have not yet learned how to accept.
 And perhaps I empower your stories too much and am scared to see them popping up in my feed, because 3 seconds of that would have the potential to fuck up my day, days, or weeks.

 These are probably why I muted you, but it has not done any good.
 The intention was to not having to see you unexpectedly, and just, normalize your existence.
 But that didn't really happen.
-Muting you merely adds the friction of typing your initials in the search bar, the behavior of which could backfire and become addictive, making it more uneasy on the mind.
+Muting you merely adds another step of typing your initials in the search bar, the behavior of which could backfire and become addictive, making it more uneasy on the mind.
 I guess addictive is the right word.
 It's endowed with a gambling-like characteristic, pretty much a one-arm bandit.
 The difference is I don't know what I'm even looking for to begin with.

 I guess, I muted you so I can passively avoid you, but how could I passively avoid you when I’m also actively seeking.